I’M NEW TO THIS AND I HAVE SOME QUESTIONS…

 It depends.
 The UP200 nighttime start in Marquette is exciting, but the crowds will be large.
 Lakenen Land Sculpture Park on M 28 and the checkpoint at Wetmore (upbound and downbound) offer great viewing of the mushers, as does Prince of Peace Church in Harvey (the race goes right by there).
 If you’d like an up-close view of the teams, head for Grand Marais on Saturday morning, the halfway point for the UP200.
 Most of the teams will take a long layover here during the day on Saturday.

 The Midnight Run checkpoint is at Chatham at the MSU Extension facility, and the public can stop there to see the teams.
-The Midnight Run finish is in Munising at the athletic field on the south side of Mather School and is another great place to see the teams.
-Race organizers estimate team arrival to be approximately 11:00am on Saturday.
+The Midnight Run finish is in Marquette at the Lower Harbor Park.
+Race organizers estimate the teams will start arriving between 8am and 10am on Saturday.